Home » Hair Transplant » Can a Forehead Hair Transplant Improve Your Appearance?

 We at the award-winning Wimpole Clinic take pride in our 50-year legacy of hair transplant excellence.
 Our surgeons are always happy to walk you through the procedure, answer all your questions, and show you our extensive portfolio of before and after hair transplant photos

-Can a Big Forehead Hair Transplant Improve Your Appearance?, Wimpole Clinic
+Can a Forehead Hair Transplant Improve Your Appearance?, Wimpole Clinic

 Frequently asked questions

-Find out more about hair transplants on the forehead by reading the answers to these frequently asked questions:
+If you’d like to know more about forehead hair transplants, check out the answers to these frequently asked questions:

 While any adult can theoretically get a hair transplant on the forehead, it is normally best to wait at least until your mid-twenties.
 That is usually when your hairline matures.
 Most men who opt for surgical hair restoration get it in their 30s, while most women have theirs in their 40s.